Last updated: February 11, 2022

-Each time you use a linked bank account to pay one of our Business Users, you are authorizing us to immediately debit that bank account for the amount you authorize the merchant to charge.
+Each time you use a linked bank account to pay one of our Business Users, you are authorising us to immediately debit that bank account for the amount you authorize the merchant to charge.
 You authorize us to retry a debit on your bank account if your bank rejects the original debit for any reason.
 You agree that your grant of the authorization in this paragraph complies with the National Automated Clearinghouse Association (NACHA) operating rules and has the same legal effect as if you had signed a paper mandate containing the same terms.
 Your use of your bank account as a payment method is also subject to the terms, benefits, and protections associated with your personal bank account.
 If you use your bank account as a payment method, and do not have sufficient funds to make a purchase, you could incur overdraft fees with your bank.
-If at any time you would like to revoke this authorization or you no longer want your bank account to be a payment method saved to your Link account, you must disconnect your bank account from your Link account.
+If at any time you would like to revoke this authorisation or you no longer want your bank account to be a payment method saved to your Link account, you must disconnect your bank account from your Link account.

 When you purchase something from a Business User and the transaction is ultimately refunded, the money will be refunded to the original payment method you used for the transaction.